Autistic Burnout: Signs, Causes, and Recovery

 A 2024 validation study by Mantzalas and colleagues in Autism Research further confirmed four dimensions: exhaustion (physical and cognitive), cognitive disruption (difficulty thinking clearly and retaining information), heightened autistic traits (sensory sensitivities intensifying as coping capacity drops), and social withdrawal (a pronounced need to reduce all social contact).

 The loss of skills element is what most clearly distinguishes autistic burnout from general exhaustion.
 People in autistic burnout may temporarily lose abilities they previously had — including verbal communication, self-care routines, and executive function skills.
-This is not permanent regression; it is the nervous system conserving resources by withdrawing from non-essential functions.
+This is not permanent regression.
+Think of it the way a circuit breaker trips in a fusebox: when the load on the system exceeds what the wiring can safely carry, the breaker cuts power to protect the circuit, not because the house is broken, but because continuing to run everything at once would cause real damage.
+Your nervous system does the same thing — it withdraws from non-essential functions to protect the ones you need to survive the day.

 What Causes Autistic Burnout

 Masking is the single largest driver.
-Autistic people frequently suppress or camouflage autistic traits to meet neurotypical social expectations.
-Sustained masking across years — in workplace, educational, or social environments that do not accommodate autistic ways of being — depletes resources at a rate that is not always visible, even to the person doing it.
+Masking means suppressing or camouflaging autistic traits — stimming, natural speech patterns, sensory reactions — to meet neurotypical social expectations.
+Sustained masking across years, in workplace, educational, or social environments that do not accommodate autistic ways of being, depletes resources at a rate that is not always visible, even to the person doing it.
+It works like a subscription you forgot you signed up for: small enough each time that you never notice a single payment, until the balance is gone and there's nothing left to draw on.

 Sensory load compounds this daily.
 Autistic brains process sensory information with greater intensity and less automatic filtering.
 A commute, an open-plan office, or a socially busy period each cost more neurological resource than they would for a neurotypical person.
 Without recovery, that cost accumulates.